Gokul7904231/AI-Operating-Content-generator/README.md

 failedJobs: 0
 ```

-The remaining production boundary at that checkpoint was the externally reachable Lightning endpoint and full FactoryOS → Lightning → artifact completion flow.
+The remaining production boundary at that checkpoint was the externally reachable Lightning endpoint and full ShortForge → Lightning → artifact completion flow.

 ---